dr-ni/aec_cmdline/README.md

 ## Configuration loopback device

 The alsa-loopback configuration file (for 8 kHz sampling rate `AEC`) is installed at /etc/alsa/conf.d/50-aec.conf.
 It should be modified to fit to your local audio setup.
+It was initially forked from https://github.com/SaneBow/alsa-aec.

 ----